In Depth Baby Product Reviews Led by a Pediatrician

 Travel or Full-size Stroller?

 This answer depends on your strolling plans.
 If you frequently commute or travel with your baby, you might benefit from a lightweight or compact stroller, making a travel stroller your best choice.
-While traditionally, they have fewer features and can be harder to push, the lighter weight and smaller size make them superior at traveling or navigating crowded city streets.
+While they traditionally have fewer features and can be harder to push, the lighter weight and smaller size make them superior at traveling or navigating crowded city streets.
 If your travel days are long, your baby might need to nap, or you'll need extra supplies, you'll require more features, and not all lightweight options fit this bill.
 This means you need to make a thoughtful decision based on available features.
 Alternatively, if you want to invest in a single product that can “do both” (with a few compromises), then a few lightweight options with extra features or full-size choices that weigh less and fold up small could do the job of both without significant frustration.

 We see the appeal of wagons for outdoor outings, but they are not our favorite kind of strolling method.